Brunno-DaSilva/restapi-design-notes/README.md

 ### How does HTTP work?**

-Client => makes a request to the ==> Server
+- **Client** ➡️ makes a request to the ➡️ **Server**

-Server => respond to the client with info ==> Client
+- **Server** ➡️ respond to the client with info ➡️ **Client**

-            Request:
+            - Request:
-                verb    - What Action to take?
+                - verb    - What Action to take?
-                headers  - Info About the request
+                - headers  - Info About the request
-                content - The request data
+                - content - The request data
 🖥️ ===============================================>🗄️

-                POST
+                - POST
-                Content Length: 12
+                - Content Length: 12
-                Hello World!
+                - Hello World!

+---
-            Response:
+            - Response:
-                status Code - Did it work or not headers     - Info About the response
+                - status Code - Did it work or not
+                - headers     - Info About the response
-                content     - The response data
+                - content     - The response data
 🖥️ <===============================================🗄️

-                Status 201
+                - Status 201
-                Content Type: Text
+                - Content Type: Text
-                Hello World!
+                - Hello World!

 **Request Deconstructed**